You can’t maintain or build muscle mass without sufficient protein intake.

 You’re a grown *ss man, so you can make your own decisions in life.
 But there are many legitimate reasons to avoid whey protein… Whey, Soy & Pea Protein can have dubious origins.

 It can be genetically modified or be sourced from animals known to be treated with oestrogens, antibiotics or other chemicals.
-This can negatively affect human health.
+This can negatively affect human health and hurt muscle growth.

 Also, you may be allergic to dairy/lactose or soy.
 So there’s that.

 There are tons of people out there who complain about bloating or have stomach issues after drinking whey protein powder.

 Now that the ‘rumour’ about brown-rice protein not being as effective as whey protein (in terms of maintaining or building muscle) has been dispelled, there’s no reason not to try it out for performance and muscle growth.

 Our #1 choice of Protein Powder is Performance Lab Protein.

 It’s claimed to be the “world’s cleanest, most effective muscle-boosting protein powder” on the market.
 And in many customers’ opinions, it’s also the best tasting too.